johnf/pvoutput/README.md

 )
 ```

-You can report your also a batch of daily output to PVOutput using
+You can report also a batch of daily output values to PVOutput using

 ```ruby
 pvoutput.add_batch_output(